International exchange students

 International exchange students at the welcome event.
 International students coming to TUM from a partner university via one of our exchange programs or bilateral agreements are called exchange students.
 These students benefit from a simplified application and enrollment process, and in general they can attend lectures from all TUM departments.
-The Physics Department has a number of partner universities in Europe through the Erasmus program and elsewhere in the world through TUMexchange.
+The Physics Department has a number of partner universities in Europe through the Erasmus+ and SEMP programs and elsewhere in the world through TUMexchange.